github1-grousson/wg-cgmeter/README.md

 ```

 ## History
-0.1.0 : main.py is a POC, it displays only weights of the load cells.
+* 0.1.0 : main.py is a POC, it displays only weights of the load cells.
 Based on guizero (pip install guizero)
+* 0.2.0 : new UI based on tkinter abd wgkinter